cobalthq/cobalt-product-public-docs/content/en/BestPractices/insecure-deserialization.md

 linkTitle: "Insecure Deserialization"
 weight: 660
 description: >
-  Insecure Deserialization is one of the OWASP Top 10 web vulnerabilities for 2017.
-OWASP has included this issue in the [OWASP Top 10:2021](https://owasp.org/Top10/) vulnerabilities as [Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/).
+  Insecure Deserialization is one of the OWASP Top 10 web vulnerabilities from 2017.
 ---

 {{% pageinfo %}}

-Deserialization is one of several [Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/).
+Deserialization is one of several [Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/) listed in the OWASP 2021 Top 10.
 It can potentially expose your data into "a structure that an attacker can see and modify."

 {{% /pageinfo %}}